3rd July 2018

 Normally, on my train to work on a Monday morning I’m reading about how well my football club Arsenal have performed over the weekend.
-(This weekend it was a horror show, as it’s been for the last 12 months)!!!
 Looking outside the window whilst the train was starting to speed up, I received a text from a friend saying, “Did you see what happened in Texas last night?”

 I recently watched a BBC, 3-part documentary about death row inmates and the use of lethal injection.
 In 1982, the state of Texas became the first jurisdiction in the world to carry out an execution by lethal injection.
 As of April 2017 there have since been 1,283 executions by lethal injection in the United States and it is now their most commonly used form of execution within the United States prison service.

 Working within the Pharmaceutical industry I started to wonder where and how the drugs for these lethal injections are produced.
 I came across several articles on how global pharmaceutical companies have taken action to prevent the misuse of their medicines in death penalty executions.
 The usual names started to pop up all over my research: Pfizer, Janssen Pharmaceuticals, Hospira, Fresenius Kabi and plenty more.

 This might explain why certain state penitentiaries have become increasingly secretive about the source of their lethal injection drugs used on death row inmates.
 What knowledge do Pharmaceutical Manufacturers have about the use of their products in lethal injections?
 And what regulations need to be followed in the manufacturing of said products?